 Additional fees may be charged to a particular Participant by a mutual fund with respect to short-term trading or redemptions that exceed the fund’s established guidelines.

 Important information on the fees and expenses, objectives, and risks of any mutual fund can be found in its prospectus.
 Plan Participants may request a prospectus from Human Interest or navigate to each fund's website to download

 Disclosures about relationships, endorsements, and testimonials

-Solicitation Information provided by Human Interest clients will typically not involve a direct cash fee paid to the client, but the compensation arrangement will instead be of a de minimis nature in the form of small gift cards, tchotchkes, or other tokens of appreciation.
+Noncash compensation arrangements will be of a de minimis nature in the form of small gift cards, tchotchkes, or other tokens of appreciation.
 The cost of these incentives will be paid directly by Human Interest and will not be charged to any of Human Interest’s clients.
-While Human Interest expects the good faith value of these items to remain below $1,000 on a rolling 12-month basis per entity.
+Human Interest expects the good faith value of these items to remain below $1,000 on a rolling 12-month basis per entity.
 Human Interest may also request and receive approval from certain clients for use of the client’s logo and/or other intellectual property, hyperlinks, or other shared content.
-As a result, the use of this Solicitation Information creates a potential conflict of interest because the client may seek to portray Human Interest in a favorable light in order to receive or enhance beneficial treatment in the relationship.
+As a result, the use of this Solicitation Information creates a conflict of interest because the client will seek to portray Human Interest in a favorable light in order to receive or enhance beneficial treatment in the relationship.

-From time to time Human Interest may provide lists of prospective professional firms and their services, including accounting firms.
+Human Interest may provide lists of prospective professional firms and their services, including accounting firms.
 Human Interest makes no representation as to the competence of any accountants or firms on the List and by providing the List to you, Human Interest does not recommend or endorse any of the firms on the List.
 We simply are providing the List as a resource.
 You are responsible for evaluating your provider.
 Human Interest does not receive any compensation or other benefit by providing the List.